How I manage my notes25 Mar 2020

 /tmp in case I need to debug something.

-Github recently relaunched mobile apps, so I can access all my notes on the go without installing yet another app.
+Github recently relaunched their mobile apps, so I can access all my notes on the go if I need to.

 Github has unlimited free private repos, so I don’t have to pay anything to store my notes.
 I can also easily add another remote repo, say in Gitlab, to have multiple copies for redundancy.